 There’s a lot of information out there on how to eat better, exercise, and what supplements to take, but one of the most important things is often overlooked: the emotional and spiritual environment a mother prepares for her baby.

-That is what Choosing to Connect is about.
-Stay with me to learn how to uplevel your pregnancy mindset, and be the nourishing, positive, and life-enhancing environment that your baby needs to be healthy and thrive!
+That is what Choosing to Connect is about!
+It’s about learning how to uplevel your pregnancy mindset, and be the nourishing, positive, and life-enhancing environment that your baby needs to be healthy and thrive!

 In this post, I want to talk about the more psychological aspect of attachment and how to make sure your baby has a secure attachment style as he grows up.

-The ability of the mother to take care of her baby’s fundamental needs and be attentive to them formed a an attachment that defined the quality of their future relationships, their ability to connect to people, and whether they were open or closed off.
+The ability of the mother to take care of her baby’s fundamental needs and be attentive to them formed a an attachment that defined the quality of their child’s future relationships, their ability to connect to people, and whether they were open or closed off towards others.